-According to EU spirits law, this is mostly viscous spirit, by flavoring from ethanol or one distillate of agricultural origin or spirits.
-Of the alcohol content must be at least 15% to 40%, which as invert sugar reported sugar content must be at least 100 g / l (exceptions are gentian liqueur with 80 gl and cherry liqueur with 70 g / l).
-The term "cream" preceded by the name of the fruit such as "grape cream liqueur" is liqueurs with a minimum sugar content of 250 g / l and Cassis (Crème de Cassis) for blackcurrant liqueurs with at least 400 g / l reserved.
+According to EU spirits law, this is usually a viscous one spirit, by flavoring of ethanol or one distillate of agricultural origin or from spirits.
+The alcohol content must be at least 15% to 40% who as invert sugar reported sugar content must be at least 100 g / l (exceptions are gentian liqueur with 80 g and cherry liqueur with 70 g / l).
+The term "-creme" with a leading name of the fruit such as "grape cream liqueur" is liqueurs with a minimum sugar content of 250 g / l and Cassis (Crème de Cassis) reserved for black currant liqueurs with at least 400 g / l.

-Liqueurs may always be natural and identical with nature flavorings be offset.
-These include pineapple, anise, egg yolk, blackberries, blackcurrant, gentian, raspberry, mint, cherries and pepper, Liqueurs are also gladly served at the end of a meal for dessert, which is why they belong to the group of Dessert wines be counted.
-Likewise, they are as strong alcohol, digestive digestif popular.
-For dry wines are likörige Grades usually not intended and are rated negative; an exception are the fortified wines, Well-known liqueur brands are Advocaat (eggnog), Amaretto, Baileys (Whiskey and Cream), Curacao, Cointreau (Orange), Crème de Cassis, Drambuie (Malt whiskey ) Grand Marnier ( cognac ) and maraschino (cherry).
+Liqueurs are generally allowed to be natural and identical to nature flavorings be transferred.
+These include pineapple, anise, egg yolk, blackberry, cassis (black currant), gentian, raspberry, mint, cherry and pepper, Liqueurs are also often served for dessert at the end of a meal, which is why they belong to the group of Dessert wines be counted.
+They are also more alcoholic and digestive digestif popular.
+With dry aged wines likörige Grades are usually not intended and are rated negatively; an exception is that fortified wines, Well-known liqueur brands are Advocaat (egg liqueur), Amaretto, Baileys (whiskey and cream), Curaçao, Cointreau (orange), Creme de Cassis, Drambuie (Malt whiskey ) Grand Marnier ( cognac ) and Maraschino (cherry).

-Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,

 Liqueurs: Gölles GmbH - Riegersburg Austria